Xnuvers007/reforestation/README.md

 ⏰ Diperbarui pada:
-- WIB: Minggu, 10 November 2024 00.22.01 UTC
+- WIB: Minggu, 10 November 2024 01.29.17 UTC
-- WITA: Minggu, 10 November 2024 01.22.01 UTC
+- WITA: Minggu, 10 November 2024 02.29.17 UTC
-- WIT: Minggu, 10 November 2024 02.22.01 UTC
+- WIT: Minggu, 10 November 2024 03.29.17 UTC

 Kutipan Inspiratif:
-"It took me a long time not to judge myself through someone else's eyes"
+"I am a little pencil in the hand of a writing God who is sending a love letter to the world."

-Kategori: motivational
+Kategori: inspirational